druid-io/druid-io.github.io/druid-powered.md

 DripStat uses Druid as a timeseries database to power the DripStat GUI.
 DripStat ingests transactional data for Java, Scala, and Groovy applications into Druid.

+## eBay

+eBay uses Druid to aggregate multiple data streams for real-time user behavior analytics by ingesting up at a very high rate(over 100,000 events/sec), with the ability to query or aggregate data by any random combination of dimensions, and support over 100 concurrent queries without impacting ingest rate and query latencies.

 ## Jolata

 Jolata leverages Druid as the analytics data store for the realtime network perfomance managment platform.
 Injesting over 35 billion events per day, Jolata calculates a billion metrics every minute to visualize precise network metrics in real-time, and enable operators to quickly drill down and perform root cause analysis.